c-blake/suggest/README.md

 plot.](https://raw.githubusercontent.com/c-blake/suggest/master/scanVsymspellD5.png)
 This does roughly contradict Garbe's "large distance, large dictionary" sales pitch.
 False positive rates for d>3 probably makes that regime less interesting in natural language settings.

 Still, SymSpell benefit remains ***only 7.3x-ish for 80 kWord @d=3*** which is not great.
-Indeed, **parallel** storage & processing optimizations on both linear scan and SymSpell querying **might even nullify** such a small advantage (the linear case has easily ensured work independence while SymSpell has plausibly high L3 cache competition.)
+Indeed, **>8X parallel** storage & processing optimizations available today applied to both linear scan and SymSpell querying would *very likely* make the **linear scan strongly beat SymSpell**.
+It is easy to see why.
+The linear case has easily ensured work independence while SymSpell has plausibly very high L3 cache competition (since the misspelling dictionaries are *so* much larger than typical L3s for even d=1).

 ## Experimental Set Up and Basics